 Competition with the Soviet Union was rarely mentioned as a motive for robotic exploration after the early 1970s.
 When it was, it lacked its old punch: for example, it utterly failed to move lawmakers when comet scientists sought to use it as a justification for funding a U.S. mission to Comet Halley during its 1985/1986 apparition.

 JPL's proposed 1979 rover bears a passing resemblance to the Mars Science Laboratory (MSL) rover Curiosity launched on 26 November 2011, almost exactly 41 years after Lunokhod 1.
 Both the JPL 1979 rover design and Curiosity have six wheels, rear-mounted nuclear power sources, stalk-mounted cameras, and front-mounted arms.

-Perhaps the most profound difference between the two rovers has to do with expectations.
+Perhaps the most profound difference between the 1979 and 2011 rovers has to do with expectations.
 JPL engineers in 1970 assumed that their rover might cover half a thousand kilometers in a single Earth year.
 Curiosity, by contrast, cautiously traversed about 7.9 kilometers during its first 687-day martian year, which ended on 24 June 2014.